 Maryville will continue to monitor public health guidance and may adjust social distancing requirements accordingly.

 Students are not permitted to host external guests on-campus or in their hotel; however, guests may pick students up in a car at the curb of a residence hall or hotel, academic building, etc. but guests are not permitted inside any University buildings or hotels.
 External visitors picking up students on-campus must check-in with Public Safety staff at the entrance to campus.

-Residential students may have students from other residence halls/apartments visit in their room on-campus or in the hotels.
+Residential students living in the residence halls or hotels may only have students from within their residential building visit in their room on-campus or in the hotels.
+Residents living in the apartments may only have other apartment residents visit their apartment.
+A maximum of two (2) guests are allowed in any room or apartment at the same time.
+This maximum number is subject to change based on community health guidelines.
+No overnight guests allowed.
 Students must adhere to the University’s COVID-19 policies and procedures, including social distancing and face covering requirements when hosting other students or visiting other students in their residential room.